pingcap/docs/tools/loader.md

 ## What is Loader?

-Developed by PingCAP, Loader is a data import tool and it imports data to TiDB
+Loader is a data import tool to load data to TiDB.

 [Download the Binary](http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.tar.gz)